yuy024/CarND-LaneLines_P1/README.md

 1. transform the image into grayscale.
 2. blur the image to get rid of noise.
 3. detect edges using Canny edge detection algorithm.
-4. do hough transform to those edges and find out lines.
+4. do hough transform on those edges and find out lines.
 5. draw lines on the image based on the result of hough transform.